 What financial resources are available to assist with the cost of the program?

 - The majority of students are funded through the Texas Workforce Commission (TWC).
 If you do not already have an established relationship with a TWC Counselor, you are encouraged to go ahead and seek assistance from them prior to applying to the PATHS Program.
 In many cases, TWC will pay for most, if not all, program fees and housing.
 Your local TWC Counselor can give you more information.
 Another option would be to apply for scholarships through non-profits, workplaces, or churches.

 Do you accept federal funding available through FAFSA?

 - Not at this time.
 We will be working toward a Comprehensive Transition Program (CTP) status now that our two-year program expansion has been approved.
 A CTP designation will allow us to accept federal funds.

 What course credits will I earn from the PATHS Program?

 - You will not receive regular college credits from us.
 Our curriculum and coursework are customized for DSP or CCP training and are nationally recognized by the National Alliance for Direct Support Professionals (NADSP) and Texas A&M Agrilife.
 Upon graduation, you will receive a PATHS certificate in recognition of your successful completion of the program in addition to other certifications earned while in the program.

 Can I apply for the PATHS program if I have a disability?

-The PATHS program is an inclusive program which train students with and without disabilities to become Direct Support Professionals (DSPs) and Child Care Professionals (CCPs).
+- The PATHS program is an inclusive program which trains students with and without disabilities to become Direct Support Professionals (DSPs) and Child Care Professionals (CCPs).

 What will I learn in the PATHS program?